-Authentication, access control and audit together provide the foundation for information and system security.
+Authentication, access control, and audit together provide the foundation for information and system security.

-Authentication establishes the identity of one party to another.
-Most commonly authentication establishes the identity of a user to some part of the system typically by means of a password.
-More generally, authentication can be computer-to-computer or process-to-process and mutual in both directions.

-Access control determines what one party will allow another to do with respect to resources and objects mediated by the former.
-Access control usually requires authentication as a prerequisite.

-The audit process gathers data about activity in the system and analyzes it to discover security violations or diagnose their cause.
-Analysis can occur off-line after the fact or it can occur on-line in real time.
-In the latter case the process is usually called intrusion detection
+- -Authentication establishes the identity of one party to another.
+Most commonly authentication establishes the identity of a user to some part of the system, typically by means of a password.
+More generally, authentication can be computer-to-computer or process-toprocess and mutual in both directions. - -Access control determines what one party will allow another to do with respect to resources and objects mediated by the former.
+Access control usually requires authentication as a prerequisite. - -The audit process gathers data about activity in the system and analyzes it to discover security violations or diagnose their cause.
+Analysis can occur offline after the fact or online in real time.
+In the latter case, the process is usually called intrusion detection.